ronshukron/marketlands/docs/IndependentFarmersOverview.md

 - **Empower independent farmers** to self-manage product listings and order forms.
 - **Community threshold checkout**: orders are confirmed only if a community reaches a minimum total by a deadline.
 - **Simple UX**: weekly sales use the existing global cart; independent orders use an ephemeral per-order cart and direct checkout.
+- **Communities as a first-class identity**: users select a community; unlisted communities can be created (via backend) to avoid typos.

 ### Personas
 - **User (buyer)**: browses weekly or independent, orders to a pickup spot in their community.